anthonyjj89/cline-mcp-tools/README.md

 The Active Conversations feature allows users to mark specific VS Code conversations as "Active A" or "Active B", making it easier for Claude Desktop to find and interact with those conversations through the MCP server.

 #### Key Benefits:
-- Improved integration between Claude Desktop and Cline Ultra
+- Improved integration between Claude Desktop and Cline
 - User control over which conversations to interact with
 - Support for two active conversations (A and B) for working with multiple contexts
 - Graceful fallbacks when active conversations aren't available

 #### Using Active Conversations:
-- Users mark conversations as "Active A" or "Active B" by clicking the waving hand icon in Cline Ultra
+- Users mark conversations as "Active A" or "Active B" by clicking the waving hand icon in Cline
 - Most conversation-related tools now support omitting the `task_id` parameter to automatically use the active conversation
 - Special placeholder values `ACTIVE_A` or `ACTIVE_B` can be used to explicitly request a specific active conversation
 - The `send_external_advice` tool supports the `active_label` parameter to target an active conversation